RickGelhausen/HRIBO_ReadTheDocs/docs/source/example-workflow.rst

 This file contains the following variables:

-•	**adapter** Specify the adapter sequence to be used.
+•	**adapter:** Specify the adapter sequence to be used.
 In our case this would be *AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC*
-•	**samples** The location of the sample sheet created in the previous step.
+•	**samples:** The location of the sample sheet created in the previous step.
-• **alternativestartcodons** Specify a comma separated list of alternative start codons.
+• **alternativestartcodons:** Specify a comma separated list of alternative start codons.
+• **differentialexpression:** Specify whether you want to activate differential expresssion analysis. ("yes/no")
+• **deepribo:** Specify whether you want to activate deepribo ORF prediction. ("yes/no")

-In our example, this will lead to the following config file:
+In our example, this will lead to the following ``config.yaml`` file:

 .. code-block:: bash